AhmedMohammed3/udagram/README.md

 4. RDS that hosts the postgres DB which is built using postgres.
 [![](https://github.com/AhmedMohammed3/udagram/blob/master/resources/infrastructure.png)](https://github.com/AhmedMohammed3/udagram/blob/master/resources/infrastructure.png)<br>
 ### Pipeline Overview
-After the developer pushes the code to the repository, the pipeline starts.
+After the developer pushes the code to the master branch, the pipeline starts.
 1. CircleCi is triggered to start the build.
 2. Checkout the code from the repository.
 3. Install AWS & Elastic Beanstalk CLI.